 Adjust Your Desk, Chair, and Monitor

-The most common concern people have when thinking about improving workplace health is centered on posture.
+The most common concern people have when thinking about improving workplace health is centred on posture.
 Good posture involves more than just sitting up straight at your desk.
 Quality workplace ergonomics lead to better posture and are crucial for good spine, back, neck and overall health.
 Check out our previous blog about all the health benefits attached to good posture.

 Consider installing a sit-stand desk that forces you to stand upright and gives your lower half a break.
 Having the ability to switch between a standing and sitting position is great for your posture and can reduce the risk of injury.
 It is also harder to slouch at your desk while standing and it can serve as a great reminder to check your posture at work.
 Investing in an ergonomic chair is also a great idea if you spend a lot of time sitting at your place of work.
 Make sure your chair is posture friendly, has a comfortable cushion, breathable fabric, an adjustable lever in every possible way, arm support, and the ability to swivel or roll.
-Once you have your desk and chair setup perfected, don't forget to adjust your screen height to eye level.
+Once you have your desk and chair perfected, don't forget to adjust your screen height to eye level.
 Your screen shouldn't be lower or higher than eye level when looking directly forward.
 This positioning can prevent eye and neck strain, prevent you from slouching, and improve your overall posture at work.
 Noticing that you might have some pain from poor posture while reading this?
 Give us a call to learn more about how our chiropractors can work with you to alleviate any workplace pain.

 De-Clutter and Personalize Your Space